openraven/docs/docs/Everything Else/contribution-guide.md

-We welcome all contributions to our open source tools including feedback, bug reports and pull-requests.

-You should first take a look at the current team [backlog}(https://github.com/openraven/magpie/issues).
-Our backlog is where you can learn about all the tools and features we're working on, features we are planning , what stage they're in, and when we expect to bring them to you.
-It is also where you should report issues and feature requests.
+We welcome contributions from everyone.
+If you are interesting in contributing to Magpie you should first take a look at the current team backlog [https://github.com/openraven/magpie/issues](https://github.com/openraven/magpie/issues) where you can learn about the features we are working on, planning and bugs.

+# Contributing to Docs
+To contribute to the docs, simply clone the [https://github.com/openraven/docs](https://github.com/openraven/docs) repo and create a pull request.
+We build this documentation site using [https://www.mkdocs.org/](https://www.mkdocs.org/) and publish to this site using [https://readthedocs.com/](https://readthedocs.com/).

-## Reporting Issues
+# Reporting Issues

-* **Do not open up a GitHub issue if the bug is a security vulnerability, and instead to refer to our security policy below.
+* **Please do not open up a GitHub issue if the bug is a security vulnerability, and instead to refer to our [security policy](https://github.com/openraven/docs/security-policy/).

 * **Ensure the bug was not already reported** by searching on GitHub under Issues for the project itself.
 * If you're unable to find an open issue addressing the problem, open a new one.
 Be sure to include a **title and clear description**, as much relevant information as possible, and a **code sample** or an **executable test case** demonstrating the expected behavior that is not occurring if possible.